 When will orforglipron be available?

-The FDA PDUFA target action date for orforglipron is April 10, 2026.
+The FDA PDUFA target action date is April 10, 2026.
 If approved, commercial availability is expected in the second half of 2026.
 The FDA granted Priority Review (6-month timeline).
 Approval is not guaranteed.
 Orforglipron is not currently available through any legal channel.
-No pharmacy carries it, and no legitimate supplier sells it before FDA approval.
+For a currently available option, see our tirzepatide dosage calculator.

 Can you take orforglipron instead of tirzepatide?